A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol among cardholders.

 The Apple Card has gotten much recognition over the past year not only for its no-fee structure and daily rewards redemptions but also for its titanium build and laser-etched engraving.
 It’s minimalist too; the actual card doesn’t display any card number, expiration date or other identifying information besides the cardholder’s name and Apple’s logo.

 The Apple Card also has a decent rewards structure, especially if you plan on making a purchase with the brand anytime soon.
-You’ll earn 3 percent cash back on all purchases with Apple, 3 percent back on Walgreens, Duane Reade, Nike, Uber and Uber Eats purchases made with Apple Pay, 3 percent back at T-Mobile stores using Apple Pay, 2 percent back on all other Apple Pay purchases and 1 percent back on everything else using your physical card.
+You’ll earn 3 percent cash back on all purchases with Apple, plus 3 percent back using Apple Pay with nine other merchants: Exxon, Mobil, Nike, Uber, Uber Eats, Walgreens, T-Mobile, Panera Bread and Duane Reade.
+You can also rake in 2 percent back on all other Apple Pay purchases and 1 percent back on everything else using your physical card.

-The Apple Card’s rewards structure and integration with the iPhone’s Wallet app rewards mobile wallet use over paying with the actual card.
+The Apple Card’s rewards structure and integration with the iPhone’s Wallet app reward using your mobile wallet over the actual card.
 This means you may not get as many chances to show off the card’s sleek design, which may be a drawback if the card’s appearance is among the most important factors for you.

 Why it’s the best-looking card for no fees